npadmana/chapel-gsl/README.md

 ===================

 Some of the GSL headers did not parse immediately, and required some changes to be useable in Chapel.
-These are listed below, with the required changes.
-In all cases, the original file is also saved, to enable comparisons.
+In all cases, the
+original file is also saved, to enable comparisons.

-* gsl_rng.h :
-  The gsl_rng_type and gsl_rng structs were running into issues while being parsed.
-Made them simple opaque structures, from the Chapel perspective.

-  This used a typedef struct which wasn't correctly parsed.
-Splitting it into a struct and a typedef solved this issue.